ozzcodes/My-Portfolio/README.md

 ### Business Projects

-* Created an internal intranet for a Company's employees to search for specific information regarding their contracts with agents in the Transportation industry.
+* Stood-up a start-up company's database system and automated reporting system.
+Converted the initial data from MS Excel files and MS Access databases into a more dynamic and efficient database.
-* Stood-up a start-up company's database system and automated reporting system
+  * Used ETL pipelines to configure the datasets into a centralized location using Python and SQL.
 * Created plans for managing customer freight in logistics industry with a Transportation Management System (TMS); worked with third party EDI and API contractors for a 'live' look at customers freight
-* Developed an employer's	internal intranet for operational purposes available to necessary employees, intranet included:
+* Developed an employer's intranet for operational purposes available to necessary employees, intranet included:
   * Company customer's along with all their contact details and lead point of reference
   * Assigned sales personnel to specific customers for references along with all business details
 * Developed proprietary website for customers to log-on and view current market rates for imported goods into the US, with the ability to compare employers capacity and rate availability with their current rates